Spirit and Opportunity, the twin Martian rovers

-The Mars Exploration Rovers, Spirit and Opportunity, embarked on a journey to Mars intending to complete a three month primary mission to learn about the history of water on Mars.
+Sen—The Mars Exploration Rovers, called Spirit and Opportunity, embarked on a journey to Mars intending to complete a three month primary mission to learn about the history of water on Mars.

-Spirit was launched on 10 June 2003 and Opportunity followed on 7 July 2003.
-The rovers then landed on Mars on 4 and 25 January 2004 respectively.
-Spirit touched down on Mars at Gusev crater, an impact crater that might have once held a lake.
-Meridiani Planum, on the opposite side of the planet, was the landing site for Opportunity - chosen because mineral deposits indicated water might have once been present.
+The Mars Exploration Rovers were launched on 10 June 2003 and 7 July 2003, landing on Mars on 4 and 25 January 2004.
+Spirit touched down on Mars at Gusev crater, which is an impact crater that might have once held a lake.
+Meridiani Planum, on the opposite side of the planet, was the landing site for Opportunity as mineral deposits indicated water might have once been present.

-The twin rovers are kitted out with two cameras: the Panoramic Camera (Pancam) and the Microscopic Imager, which serve opposite purposes as the names suggest.
+The twin rovers are kitted out with two cameras; the Panoramic Camera (Pancam) and the Microscopic Imager, which serve opposite purposes as the names suggest.
 Three different spectrometers are used for analysing the alien red planet.
 The Miniature Thermal Emission Spectrometer (Mini-TES) is an infrared spectrometer that lays the ground work by identifying interesting rocks that deserve further inspection.
 Mini-TES can also look up and discern the temperature of the atmosphere above.
 The Mössbauer Spectrometer (MB) performs the close up inspections of the mineralogy of iron-bearing rocks and soil, while the Alpha Particle X-Ray Spectrometer (APXS) peeks at the abundances of the rocks and soil.

 The rovers are equipped with magnets to help gather magnetic dust particles for analysis by the spectrometers.
 There is also a RAT on board each rover, in the form of the Rock Abrasion Tool.
 The RAT is responsible for nibbling away weathered surfaces of rocks to expose the fresh material beneath for analysis.

-In December 2009 Opportunity was sent a software upgrade for Pancam – the Autonomous Exploration for Gathering Increased Science (AEGIS) system.
+In December 2009, Opportunity was sent a software upgrade for Pancam – the Autonomous Exploration for Gathering Increased Science (AEGIS) system.
 Previously, interesting geologic targets were selected by scientists looking at the images that the rover produced.
-The AEGIS system, however, allows for automatic target selection and detection of interesting features such as crater ejecta and outcrops.
+The AEGIS system however, allows for automatic target selection and detection of interesting features such as crater ejecta and outcrops.
 This negates the need for constant communication with Earth.

 The Mars Exploration Rovers have successfully completed their scientific objectives, along with plenty of other unexpected achievements.
-The main goal was to learn about water in Mars’ history by examining rocks and soil, as well as to discover the distribution of minerals in the localities.
+The main goal was to learn about water in Mars’ history by examining rocks and soil, as well as discover the distribution of minerals in the localities.
 Another goal was to determine the geological processes that carved the terrain and to seek out clues as to what conditions persisted when liquid water flowed over the now barren landscape.
-Meridiani was confirmed to have once had water, perhaps in the form of a shallow sea, and Spirit discovered overwhelming evidence for past hydrothermal activity on Mars, some of which could have occurred relatively recently.
+Meridiani was confirmed to have once had water, perhaps in the form of a shallow sea and Spirit discovered overwhelming evidence for past hydrothermal activity on Mars, some of which could have occurred relatively recently.